korra88/Google-Translate-API/README.md

 Improvement made to [https://github.com/viniciusgava/Google-Translate-API](iniciusgava's Google-Translate-API) library.

-Please note that to use Google Translate APIs you have to activate billing in your project and use an API key (these are paid APIs!).
+Please note that to use Google Translate APIs you have to activate billing in your project (these are paid APIs!) and use an API key.

 #### Usage